 Start-up Tests

 The LAR requested the NRC staff approve the removal of language describing construction and installation tests and replace that language with component tests that are typically performed during construction and installation testing.
-Additionally, the requested NRC approval to move component tests to the ITP and let them serve as prerequisite tests that are completed before system preoperational tests begin.
-The safety evaluation for LAR 14-10 (ADAMS Accession No. ML15138A052), concluded that the proposed changes are acceptable to revise the description of the ITP in UFSAR Certified Design Material Section 3.4 and UFSAR Sections 14.2 and 14.3.6
+Additionally, the LAR requested NRC approval to move component tests to the ITP and let them serve as prerequisite tests that are completed before system preoperational tests begin.
+The safety evaluation for LAR 14-10 (ADAMS Accession No. ML15138A052), concluded that the proposed changes are acceptable to revise the description of the ITP in UFSAR Certified Design Material Section 3.4 and UFSAR Sections 14.2 and 14.3.6 to allow for component tests.

 The inspection requirements above apply only to AP1000 plants.
 Other plant designs may have different inspection requirements related to component and FOAK tests within the scope of the preoperational test program.